domRiddle/ASF/Compilation.md

 If you'd like to edit ASF code, you can use any .NET Core compatible IDE for that purpose, although even that is optional, since you can as well edit with a notepad and compile with `dotnet` command described above.
 Still, for Windows we recommend **[latest Visual Studio](https://www.visualstudio.com/downloads)** (free community version is more than enough).
 We also heavily recommend to load it with **[ReSharper](https://www.jetbrains.com/resharper)**, although it's not a free product.

-If you'd like to work with ASF code on Linux/OS X, we recommend **[latest Visual Studio Code](https://code.visualstudio.com/download)** instead.
+If you'd like to work with ASF code on Linux/OS X instead, we recommend **[latest Visual Studio Code](https://code.visualstudio.com/download)**.
 It's not as rich as classic Visual Studio, but it's good enough.

 Of course all suggestions above are only recommendations, you can use whatever you want to, it comes down to `dotnet build` command anyway.